Visas and Travel

 Immigration regulations allow entry into the U.S. up to 30 days before the start date on the I-20.
 If you are unable to arrive by your start date, please consider deferring (or delaying) your admission to the next semester.
-Please notify OIS as soon as possible if you plan to defer.
+You must notify OIS by the start date on your I-20 if you plan to defer.

 The DS-2019 has been prepared for the period of time indicated in Section 3 of the form.
 You may enter the U.S. up to 30 days before the start date.